shrestabs/ucsc-incominggrad/README.md

 - Furniture?
 > Lookup thriftstore,santa cruz on google or order from amazon.
 - Misc purchases?
 > DollarTree is accessible by car.
-Once a quarter it is advisiable to buy suplies from there.
+Once a quarter it is advisiable to buy supplies from there.

 FOOD
 ----